How Editing Makes Books Better

 • Make dialog tags consistent

-The goal of Copy editing never changes.
-It is to offer the reader consistency and clarity.
+The purpose of Copy editing never changes.
+It is to enhance consistency and clarity.

 Copy Editing is Part of the Creative Process